wp-plugins/facebook-comment-control/readme.txt

 1. settings page

 == Changelog ==

 = 0.2 =
-* delete link now only for app-admins
+* Message link only appears for facebook-users
-* fixed some css issues
-* xid below comment is a link if you use id or urlencode(the_permalink()) as xid

 = 0.1 =
 * stable release
 * added dark layout option
 * added language option
+* delete link now only for app-admins
+* fixed some css issues
+* xid below comment is a link if you use id or urlencode(the_permalink()) as xid
+* send message via plugin
+* configure userlevel to see the widget

 = 0.1beta =
 * release

 == Upgrade Notice ==
 = 0.2 =
-* the old css bugged the dashboard, so please update
-* plugin is more secure, because only admins can delete comments
+* Message link updated

 = 0.1 =
 * first stable release